-- Locations with hot and cold spots.
+- Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork because of radiator or baseboard heat.
+- Older residences that don’t have ductwork due to radiator or baseboard heat.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over temps from room to room, as a result of zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have more accurage control over temperatures from room to room, due to zoned mini-split technology.